brsloan/markdown-corkboard/README.md

 # Origins

-This was originall written as a component for the novel-writing program [WareWoolf](https://github.com/brsloan/warewoolf), but I liked it so much I wanted a mobile version I could access anywhere without installing WareWoolf.
+This was originally written as a component for the novel-writing program [WareWoolf](https://github.com/brsloan/warewoolf), but I liked it so much I wanted a mobile version I could access anywhere without installing WareWoolf.

 # Shortcuts